Application Deadline:

 Oregon State Hospital is the state’s primary state-run psychiatric facility for adults.
 The state hospital delivers high-quality inpatient psychiatric and medical care to patients through Forensic Psychiatric Services for patients who are judged Guilty Except for Insanity or Incompetent to Proceed to court, as well as Psychiatric Recovery Services for civilly committed patients.

 OSH-PIP submitted our first self-study in December 2015.
 Our first site visit occurred on August 16 and 17, 2016.
 On November 15, 2016, OSH-PIP was awarded “accredited, on contingency” status with an initial date of accreditation of August 17, 2016.
 This date is applicable to all internship classes beginning with the 2015-2016 cohort.
-In November 2018, APA awarded OSH-PIP full APA accreditation.
-Due to COVID-related delays, our site visit occurred in May 2023.
+Our next site visit occurred in May 2023 (after COVID-related delays).
+In November 2023, APA reaffirmed OSH-PIP’s accreditation.
+Our next site visit is scheduled to occur in 2033.

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: